puppeteer/puppeteer/README.md

 After adding the configuration file, you will need to remove and reinstall `puppeteer` for it to take effect.

-See [Configuring
-Puppeteer](https://pptr.dev/guides/configuring-puppeteer) for more information.
+See the [configuration guide](https://pptr.dev/guides/configuration) for more information.

 #### `puppeteer-core`